rbrother/articles/ruletti-developer-experience/article.md

 1. Code-completion or "intellisense" where editor suggests intelligently ways to auto-complete symbols, function-names, references, keywords and other common patterns

 Plain code view of C64 Basic versus syntax-highlighting of Clojure in IntelliJ IDEA:

 ![code-comparison.png](https://raw.githubusercontent.com/rbrother/articles/refs/heads/main/ruletti-developer-experience/code-comparison.png)

 The IntelliJ IDEA editor with Cursive-plugin even supports special [Structural Edition or "Paredit"](https://cursive-ide.com/userguide/paredit.html) for working with LISP-structures of Clojure.
 These allow easy and robust creation and editing of nested parenthesis-expressions as alternative to the more brittle copy/cut/paste.

 ## Version Control and Backup

-GIT revolutionised version control in 2005 and now over 80% of projects use this powerful version control system, including [Ruletti-reframe in GitHub](https://github.com/rbrother/ruletti-reframe).
+GIT revolutionized version control in 2005 and now over 80% of projects use this powerful version control system, including [Ruletti-reframe in GitHub](https://github.com/rbrother/ruletti-reframe).
 But as much as GIT with its distributed design and lightweight branching is improvement over earlier popular systems like Subversion, those earlier systems were still much better than *absolutely no version control at all* like I had with developing C64 Ruletti.

 While version control really shines in multi-person project, it is surprisingly useful even in a one-man hobby project.
 It makes it possible to easily back-up every step of the project to cloud and the freedom to experiment on drastic changes (delete and rewrite big chunks of code) without any risk of permanently losing anything.
 Making clean commit-packets of changes related to a new feature simplify later inspection and bring focus by identification and optional undoing of the changes related to the feature currently under development.

-At the time of writing Ruletti 64 I did already have floppy-disk-drive which was huge upgrade to my earlier setup with C-casette tape-drive.
+At the time of writing Ruletti 64 I did already have floppy-disk-drive which was huge upgrade to my earlier setup with C-cassette tape-drive.
 Still, that allowed at most the saving of some set of earlier versions of the code.
 And without any tools to compare or inspect these versions or have them opened at the same time or copy code between them, this was not very useful except for simple backup purposes.
 Though such backups were still valuable considering how easily the 5"25 floppy-disks used by C64 were getting corrupted.

 ![floppy.png](https://raw.githubusercontent.com/rbrother/articles/refs/heads/main/ruletti-developer-experience/floppy.png)